microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

 ## 1. API Key Auth

 The first option is to use an API key to give extra security.
-APIM offers a concept called [subscription][az apim subscription] that comes with either HTTP request header of `Ocp-Apim-Subscription-Key` or HTTP request querystring of `subscription-key`.
+As APIM offers a concept called [subscription][az apim subscription], you can use the subscription key through an HTTP request header of `Ocp-Apim-Subscription-Key` or an HTTP request query string of `subscription-key`.
 Therefore, you can add another security layer of API key with APIM, in addition to your Azure Function app's `x-functions-key` in the request header or `code` in the request querystring.

 1. Let's take a look at the [API policy configurations][az apim policies] on APIM.